John W. Keogh: Murder of Christopher Kinney

 Keogh had taken out a $250,000 mortgage against a property he owned on Michigan Avenue with the New England Mutual Life Insurance Company.
 In 1934, the company repossessed the building and received an additional $25,000 deficiency judgement against Keogh in February 1935.
-The company then sought access to a trust fund Keogh had established to cover this debt, represented by Christopher G. Kinney.
+The company, represented by Christopher G. Kinney, then sought access to a trust fund Keogh had established to cover this debt.

 The case was heard by Cook County Circuit Court judge John Prystalski on January 13, 1936.
 Keogh argued that the case should be dismissed, arguing that the lack of reapportionment in the state resulted in the court lacking authority.
 Prystalski attempted to interrupt Keogh multiple times, infuriating him.
 Finally, Prystalski called for a bailiff to remove Keogh from the court room, at which point Keogh revealed a pistol and shot at both Prystalski and Kinney.
 Prystalski ducked and avoided being hit, while Kinney was shot through the heart at point-blank range, killing him almost instantly.